nabeelvalley/docs/gitlab/ci-pipelines.md

 To deploy a static site we make use of the `pages` object.
 Our script will make a new `public` directory and copy our site files to this directory.
 The `only` lists the branch from which we want our deployments to run from

+Also note that for GitLab Pages Deployments you need to ensure that the deployment arifacts end up in the public directory because Pages cannot deploy from anywhere else

+Hence the `cp .public`, `mv .public` stuff

 ```yaml
 pages: